openwall/john-packages/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] :1st_place_medal: I've read and understood these instructions;
   - This is not a support forum, it's a bug tracker.
 For questions and support, review postings on the [john-users mailing list](https://www.openwall.com/lists/john-users/).
-- [ ] :thumbsup: I've tested using latest bleeding package version from upstream repository.
+- [ ] :thumbsup: I've tested using latest bleeding package version from this repository.
   - Be clear about your environment and what you are doing.
 Share a sample hash or file that can be used to reproduce.
 - [ ] :confused: I'm confused and I need guidance.
   - Please, read the instructions at https://www.openwall.com/john/#lists, then join the list before posting.